Architecture

 Ingestion

-A background job then reads the ingested Arrow files, converts those files to heavily compress Parquet files, and pushes these files to S3 or other object store as configured.
-In this process, the ingestion node also generates the metadata for this Parquet that helps during querying.
+A background job then reads the staged Arrow files, converts them into highly compressed Parquet files, and uploads them to S3 or any configured object store.
+During this transformation, the ingestion node also generates query metadata, which significantly enhances performance during log searches and queries.

 Query